 Extended Opportunity Programs and Services (EOPS)!!

-EOPS is no longer accepting applications for Spring 2017 semester.
+The EOPS program is accepting applications for SPRING 2020.

 What is EOPS?